TRIADA HEALTH is home to Traditional Chinese Medicine Practitioners:

 Used as a powerful addition to acupuncture, or as a stand-alone therapy, herbal medicine provides a means to improve your health on a daily basis.
 Whether they are used to build internal strength over the long term or to clear out excess issues like colds and flu, phlegm, or acute pain, taking herbs is truly an investment in your health.
 Formulas are selected based on the unique patterns YOU present and are offered in the form of tea pills or powdered granules for your convenience.

 As one of the oldest therapies in the world, cupping utilizes gentle suction to draw out non-circulating stagnant blood (as well as lymph, cellular debris, toxins, and sticky fluids) from the body, bringing them up to the surface and away from the site of injury.
 This movement brings healthy circulation to the affected area, thus creating space for oxygen, living cells, and nutrients for faster recovery.

 Cupping can leave marks that indicate that the stagnation or disease has been moved from the deeper tissue layers to the surface, but these marks are NOT bruises and fade within 2-6 days, fading more with each progressive treatment.
 Cupping is effective for a variety of ailments including but not limited to; muscle pain, edema, phlegm in the lungs, and the onset of colds and flu.

 Rejuvenate your appearance naturally!
 Diminish wrinkles, regenerate skin cells and give your collagen a boost with facial lymphatic drainage and acupuncture.

 You will leave feeling amazing and your skin will be glowing!
-Individuals notice visible improvements after about 3 treatments, however lasting results tend to come after a 10-12 treatment course that need only be repeated every 2-5 years.
+Individuals notice visible improvements after about 3 treatments, however, lasting results tend to come after a 10-12 treatment course that need only be repeated every 2 to 5 years.